Digital Main Street one-to-one support gives T-Elle owner confidence

 “I love colour,” says Vu.
 And what she loves, is what she sells.
 It’s fitting given that Vu is the business.
 “I run the store all by myself… I do everything,” says the Peterborough entrepreneur.
 As a tastemaker, it’s helped T-Elle become a local favourite.
 But with a growing number of shoppers looking to e-commerce to find unique, designer clothing, Vu has started to look at ways to grow her digital presence while preserving the local feel that’s served the business over the last three and a half decades.

 The big push came when the Downtown Peterborough BIA rolled out the Digital Main Street initiative.
-The program combines grants and one-to-one support from the Province of Ontario and the Ontario BIA Association to help main street businesses strengthen their online capabilities.
+The program combines grants and one-to-one support from the Province of Ontario to help main street businesses strengthen their online capabilities.
 It’s something Vu admits has fallen to the wayside.

 “Working by myself in the store, I have so much to do like displays and merchandising and helping customers,” says the T-Elle owner.
 It doesn’t leave her much time to work on her website and social media.
 There’s also the confidence element.
 With technology changing so quickly and so many tools available, Vu says it’s hard to know where to focus her efforts.